chef/chef-web-docs/chef_master/source/resource_ruby_block.rst

    ruby_block 'name' do
      block                      Block
-     block_name                 String # defaults to 'name' if not specified notifies                   # see description
-     subscribes                 # see description
-     action                     Symbol # defaults to :run if not specified end
+     block_name                 String # defaults to 'name' if not specified action                     Symbol # defaults to :run if not specified end